 So let’s start with something simple – what is lean construction?

 Lean construction is one of those buzz words going around the industry right now.
-Essentially what it means is reducing the number of processes in place either through collaboration, automation or refining processes.
+Lean Construction means reducing the number of steps and procedures in place either through collaboration, automation or refining.
 This isn’t a new concept but it’s picked up a lot of steam in the last few years.

 We won’t go into a lot of detail surrounding other lean construction techniques, but, if your’re interested there’s a blog all about lean construction you can check out.